outofcoffee/imposter/docs/template_queries.md

 # Response template queries

-Imposter allows you to respond with a template - that is, a file containing placeholders, which are replaced with values at runtime.
+Imposter allows you to respond with a template - that is, a file or content containing placeholders, which are replaced with values at runtime.
 See the [templates](./templates.md) page for more information.

 You can also use a JsonPath expression to query an object when using a placeholder.